gosling-lang/gosling-docs/Public-Datasets.md

 In this document, we provide a list of public datasets in those two classes.
 For the pre-aggregated ones listed below, we provide them in our Gosling's server, so you do not need to set up your own HiGlass server to visualize them.

-> **Tip.** When you are using online editor, you can check out a "Data Preview" panel on the right-bottom part of the interface to see how the actual values look like.
+> **Tip.** When you are using online editor, you can check out a "Data Preview" panel on the right-bottom part of the interface to see how the actual data look like.

 # Datasets Directly Supported
 > Add as a table